*This post was written pre-covid. Keep an eye on the miniature railway webpage for updates of when the railway may re-open.

 There are also two parks and a cafe at Pinewood where the Miniature Railway is situated.
 The parks were popular so we did not stay and play but we will return as they looked good fun.

-It’s always great to find something in Berkshire that we have not tried before.
 We had a lovely family afternoon at the railway and look forward to returning later on in the season.